Shashi456/Problems_in_AI/README.md

   - Understanding Language is not just about assimilation but also about appreciating and extrapolating from it.
   - Current problems for NLI include SNLI and MNLI, but is predicting a result from a premise and hypothesis true NLI is something we should explore, maybe a reformalization of the task can also be looked at.
 - AI peer review<sup>[[3]](https://www.wired.com/2017/02/ai-can-solve-peer-review-ai-can-solve-anything/)</sup>
+- Pure Abstractive summarization
+  - I think what we currently are stuck at is solving the dataset, in this case the CNN-Daily Mail Dataset, which has its own flaws and is skewed towards extractive summarization.